Heuristics on pairing-friendly abelian varieties: Numerical evidence in the fixed CM-field case

-In this section, we report on numerical evidence for (\ref{Kfixedestimate}) when $g=2$ and $g=3$.
-In fact, when $g\leq 3$, in our context there is only one primitive CM-type up to Galois conjugacy, so we can test (\ref{Kfixedestimate}) by determining all possible Weil numbers in the field $K$ without explicitly dealing with a reflex field, and then dividing out by the order of the automorphism group of $K$ (see Remark~\ref{autheuristics}).
+Since there is only one primitive CM-type up to equivalence, we can test Estimate~\ref{Kfixedestimate} by determining all possible Weil numbers in the field $K$ without explicitly dealing with a reflex field, and then dividing out by the order of the automorphism group of $K$ (see Remark~\ref{autheuristics}).